boolean-uk/project-team-fullstack-free-choice/README.md

 ## Running the app

 - Add `NODE_ENV="development"` to your .env file
-- Type `npm run devstart` to run the app.
+- Type `npm run devstart` to run the app
-- Type `npm run lint` to run the linter if you wish to check your code quality.
+- Type `npm run lint` to run the linter if you wish to check your code quality

+## Extension

+Add some unit testing to your project and CI/CD pipeline.

+There are examples of unit tests in this repository, which are are included in this repo's CI/CD pipeline - see the [PR](.github/workflows/pull_request.yml) and [Deploy](.github/workflows/main.yml) GitHub Action workflows.